SkyLeite/Ougon/README.md

 * 🏁 Change characters in real time
 * 🏁 Change character palette in real time
 * 🏁 Accessibility / training tool where attacks play specific sounds for easier practice of timing
+* 🏁 Add option to freeze / disable stun

 ### Online
 * 🏁 Set delay and rollback cooldown on the fly
+* 🏁 Custom matchmaking server, allowing integration with Discord (etc.)
+* 🏁 Spectate functionality
+  * Investigate if this is already built-in but disabled / unfinished
+  * A custom matchmaking server could help, since players could relay match information to a central server, for spectators to receive and replay on the client

 ### Fun
 * 🏁 Combo trials